schatt/6layer/Development/docs/six-layer-architecture-implementation-plan.md

 ## Overview

-This document outlines the implementation plan for CarManager's six-layer UI abstraction architecture.
+This document outlines the implementation plan for the SixLayer Framework's six-layer UI abstraction architecture.
 The goal is to transform the current platform-specific view extensions into an intelligent, layered system that moves from semantic intent to intelligent layout decisions while maintaining 100% backward compatibility.

 **Note**: This architecture has been updated to include Layer 6 (Platform System) and now uses layer-numbered naming convention for all functions.